20 Best Foodie Cities in the U.S.

 Philadelphia isn’t one of those under-the-radar food cities: It wears its local cuisine and customs with pride.

-The City of Brotherly Love gets heated when discussing which restaurant makes the best cheesesteaks (or if the roast pork sandwich is actually the superior option) and touts such nationally known icons as the historic Reading Terminal Market.
+The City of Brotherly Love gets heated when discussing which restaurant makes the best cheesesteaks (or if the roast pork sandwich is actually the superior option).
+It touts such nationally known icons as the historic Reading Terminal Market.

 What to Eat in Philadelphia